dgoldstein1/crawler/README.md

-# wikipedia-path
+# crawler

-Script to crawl wikipedia articles and add them to them to a [big-data graph DB](https://github.com/dgoldstein1/graphApi)
+Script to crawl html and add href links to a [big-data graph DB](https://github.com/dgoldstein1/graphApi)

 ## Run it